 Dogs and Blackberries

-To find out can dogs have blackberries, we need to take an in-depth look at what a blackberry is made of.
+To find out can dogs have blackberries, we need to take a look at what a blackberry is made of.

 Are Blackberries Poisonous to Dogs?

 There is nothing inherent in blackberries that is poisonous to dogs.